-- 1 Municipal drinking water supply into property fitted with a standard non-return valve. - Groundwater sources (wellpoint, borehole or spring water) connected to storage tank.
+- Municipal drinking water supply into property fitted with a Reduced Pressure Zone (RPZ) valve back-flow preventer.
+(Mandatory). - (2) Groundwater sources (wellpoint, borehole or spring water) connected to storage tank.

 Collection and treatment (if testing indicates it is required) of groundwater in storage tank.
 Installation of tanks can be below or above ground, but must comply with national building regulations, SANS 2001-CC2 and manufacturer's specifications.
 Any underground tank installation must also be at least 1m away from the boundary wall.